Collaborative Experience between Scientific Software Projects using Agile Scrum Development: Using Agile Scrum to Mitigate Apprehension

 \subsection{Addressing simultaneous development efforts}

-As the Phase 1 collaboration began, SCiMMA created an Epic for a collaboration with SNEWS that would run in parallel to SCiMMA's main development efforts and dedicated two SCiMMA developers full time on this Epic.
-SCiMMA integrated the collaboration with SNEWS into the regular SCiMMA Agile Scrum status updates during daily check-ins and sprint retrospectives, ensuring that the SNEWS collaboration would be synchronized with SCiMMA core development, similar to using a Scaled Agile Framework to coordinate multiple teams~\cite{brenner2015scaled}.
+As the Phase 1 collaboration began, SCiMMA created an Epic in its Agile process for a collaboration with SNEWS that would run in parallel to SCiMMA's main development efforts and dedicated two SCiMMA developers on this Epic.
+Sprint deliverables from this SCiMMA Epic triggered the addition of User Stories to the SNEWS Backlog.
+SCiMMA integrated the SNEWS collaboration progress into the regular SCiMMA Agile Scrum status updates during daily check-ins and sprint retrospectives, ensuring that the SNEWS collaboration would be synchronized with SCiMMA core development.
 The regular status updates provided an active dialogue throughout Phase 1, allowing SCiMMA to remain in-sync with emergent feedback and ready to adjust its development plans in response.
 This dialogue involved multiple new User Stories generated from bugs and feature requests during Phase 1.
-SCiMMA noted that many of these User Stories were of general MMA interest and decided to transfer some of these stories from the SNEWS Backlog to the their own Backlog.
+In addition, SCiMMA noted that many of these User Stories were of general MMA interest and decided to transfer some of these stories from the SNEWS Backlog to their own Backlog.
 This synergy suggested that dedicating more effort for a focused collaboration could continue benefiting core SCiMMA development, even if it reduced total effort available in the short-term.
-Moreover, core development could still proceed even if several developers were focused exclusively on an external collaboration, as the rest of the team could work on infrastructure components that were independent of the SNEWS development, such as the cloud-based message streaming system.
+Since these potential benefits were within SCiMMA's primary scope, the developers could transition to collaborative development in support of SCiMMA's preexisting Agile process with little concern about formalizing a commitment of time and funding away from core efforts.
+Moreover, core development could still proceed even if several developers were focused exclusively on an external collaboration, as the rest of the team could continue working on components that were independent of the SNEWS client development, such as the \verb+HOPSKOTCH+ cloud servers.